A Complete Beginner's Guide to Saving Money

 Once you cross that threshold, you have the money necessary to get bank loans to build a business or acquire real estate or make investments in the stock market that can have a real tangible change in your net worth if things work out well.

-Are you saving money for a down payment on a house?
-Do you worry about finding the right investments to keep that money safe until you are ready to make a purchase?
+If you are saving money for a downpayment on a house, you want to find safe places to invest it so the money stays safe until you are ready to make a purchase.

-Did you know that in 1919, families that got their hands on $19 by saving money were able to buy a single share of this well-known, hugely successful blue-chip stock?
-Today, that single share, with dividends reinvested, is worth more than $5,000,000.
+In 1919, families that got their hands on $19 by saving money were able to buy a single share of a well-known, hugely successful blue-chip stock.
+Today, that single share, with dividends reinvested, is worth more than $5 million.

 This was all possible due to the savings habit.
 It's important that you do not despise the day of small beginnings.
-No matter how small your savings account is now, with wise stewardship and disciplined cost-cutting, you can someday be incredibly wealthy.
+No matter how small your savings account is now, with wise stewardship and disciplined cost-cutting, you can one day be wealthy.